 The two incredible graphic designers who worked on these logos were Sam and Sid.

 With a clear creative direction in place, I led two of my graphic designers through a rigorous exploration phase.
 They began sketching early concepts and refining multiple logo directions, experimenting with a variety of typefaces, iconography, and lockups.
 Some logos leaned into the artisanal, heritage-inspired lens of eyewear craftsmanship, while others pushed toward minimalist and contemporary elegance.
-We tested each direction against a brand personality matrix and refined based on visual clarity, versatility, and long-term equity.
+We tested each direction against a brand personality matrix and refined it based on visual clarity, versatility, and long-term equity.
 We also explored designing our own custom letterforms, inspired by frame shapes and subtle optical references.

-Gaining alignment from stakeholders was one of the most challenging, and rewarding parts of the process.
+Gaining alignment from stakeholders was one of the most challenging and rewarding parts of the process.
 Over the course of four months, I led ongoing presentations and design reviews with executive leadership, marketing heads, and cross-functional partners.
 Every iteration required thoughtful storytelling to articulate the 'why' behind each decision, and I made it a priority to bring stakeholders along on the journey, not just show them the outcome.
 Earning final sign-off was a huge milestone and a testament to the rigor, vision, and collaboration it took to reimagine a brand from the ground up.
 It was a masterclass in brand design leadership, and one of the projects I’m most proud of in my career.

 The final phase of the branding process was about testing real-world application.
 We mocked up everything from storefront signage to box packaging, digital ads, and email templates, ensuring that the logo held its strength at every scale and in every format.
 We considered tactile materials, embossing, and foil applications for packaging, as well as animation treatments for digital.
 This was more than just a logo; it was the foundation for a full visual language and a brand that could flex across environments and evolve with the customer.
 The result is a fresh, elevated identity that feels timeless, confident, and unmistakably The Framery.